miniexploit/Homebrusb/README.md

 # Homebrusb
-(Un)installing libusb utility for macOS
+Homebrusb is a small utility for (un)installing libusb for macOS
+## Download
+* A compiled version